Transition Minerals

 Overview

-This project involves working on seven core materials: cobalt, copper, graphite, lithium, manganese, nickel and rare earth metals.
-It aims to improve the resilience not just of supply chains but of communities and biodiversity impacted by key assets.
+This project aims to improve the resilience not just of supply chains but of communities and biodiversity impacted by key assets.
 It is doing this by building partnerships in 15 countries, drawing on TMP’s analyses of near-term climate risks to spur innovation and collaboration.

 Key lessons